ELA(LEGAL) - CAMPUS OR PROGRAM CHARTERS: PARTNERSHIP CHARTERS

 - Access to other resources and services as agreed between the parties;

-- An assurance that the district has consulted with campus personnel regarding the provisions included in the performance contract and that the rights and protections afforded by current employment contracts or agreements shall not be affected by this contract as required by Education Code 11.174(c); and
+- An assurance that the district has consulted with campus personnel regarding the provisions included in the performance contract and that the rights and protections afforded by current employment contracts or agreements shall not be affected by this contract as required by Education Code 11.174(c), unless the district is partnering with an entity described in Education Code 11.174(a)(2); and

-- A description of the consequences in the instance that either the district or the operating partner breaches the contract.
-The contract may not be contingent on any rating issued by TEA to the campus prior to the operation of the campus by the operating partner.
+- A description of the specific and material consequence(s) in the instance that either the district or the operating partner breaches the contract.

 19 TAC 97.1075(d); Education Code 12.0531